SalomePlatform/top_ii_vol/Readme.md

 It has two main functions

 - Provides way to coarsen the point cloud by skipping points.
-- Provides point cloud scattering (Necessary for parallel for now).
+- Provides point cloud scattering (necessary for parallel for now).

 To compile and build the executable